RealmFive/proxy_method/README.md

     CustomCow.new.save
     # => RunTimeError: Don't save here, use an interactor!

-You can specify multiple methods at once:
+Specify multiple methods at once:

     class MultiMonkey < Animal
       include ProxyMethod